Sat Sept 26th, 2020, 0545-1730

 Waterman Brook to Taft Lodge, SOBO LT mile 66

-11.2 miles, plus about 2 miles walking around town
+11.2 miles, plus about 2 miles walking around town, 5900 gain, 4500 loss

-We expect the shelter to be packed but are pleasantly surprised to initially find only 2 other hikers, one of which is Adam, a SOBO that we caught up to yesterday.
-We’re glad to have some time to get to know him a little better.
-He’s a recent Standford graduate and a really interesting guy.
+I expected the shelter to be packed but was pleasantly surprised to initially find only 2 other hikers, one of which was Adam, a SOBO that we caught up to the day before.
+I was glad to have some time to get to know him a little better.
+He was a recent Standford graduate and a really interesting guy.
 We cooked our dinners outside on the porch, enjoying the beautiful weather and views.

 This shelter was actually a proper lodge, fully enclosed with windows and a door that was hard to figure out how to open.
 The ancient latch was like trying to solve a puzzle, despite there being instructions posted.
 Taft Lodge was originally built in 1920 and was the largest and oldest structure along the LT.
 It had pretty interesting history that can be read here.
 I was a little leery about staying inside, but there were no nearby tenting sites.
 It wasn’t very full and we made sure to leave the windows open, to let the fresh air in.
 A few more people showed up after dark but everyone was pretty quiet and respectful.
 I planned to get a very early start the next morning to try to catch a mountaintop sunrise.
 Fingers crossed!